 Video Materials - These are materials on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
 Video formats may include tape, DVD, CD-ROM, web-based or downloaded files, etc. Report the number of units, both physical and electronic, including duplicates.
-Items packaged together as a unit (e.g., two video cassettes for one movie) and checked out as a unit are counted as one physical unit
+Items packaged together as a unit (e.g., two DVDs for one movie) and checked out as a unit are counted as one physical unit

 Young Adult Program Attendance in and Outside (Outreach) the Library - - The count of the audience at all programs for which the primary audience is young adults 12 through 18 years and includes 18 year olds.
-Include adults\ who attend programs intended primarily for young adults.
-Note: Do not count attendance at library activities for young adults that are delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities. \ Please count all patrons that attend the young adult program regardless of age.
-Young Adult Summer Reading Program Attendance is included in this count activities for young adults or which directly provides information to participants.
-Young adult programs may cover use of the library, library services, or library tours.
+Include any other attendees regardless of age.
+Note: Do not count attendance at library activities for young adults that are delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
+Young Adult Summer Reading Program Attendance is included in this count programs may cover use of the library, library services, or library tours.
 Young adult programs may also provide cultural, recreational, or educational information, often designed to meet a specific social need.
 Examples of these types of programs include book clubs and summer reading events.
 Programs which are planned, promoted and advertised may be counted even if no one attends.

-Young Adult Programs In and Outside (Outreach) the Library - A young adult program is any planned event for which the primary audience is young adult (ages 12-18) and which introduces the group of young adults attending to any of the broad range of library services or
+Young Adult Programs In and Outside (Outreach) the Library - A young adult program is any planned event for which the primary audience is young adult (ages 12-18) and which introduces the group of young adults attending to any of the broad range of library services or activities for young adults or which directly provides information to participants.
+Young adult